venkatmadhesh1603-commits/ORM/README.md

-# Ex01 Django ORM Web Application
+# Ex02 Django ORM Web Application
 ## Date:

 ## AIM
-To develop a Django application to manage an online food delivery platform like Zomato/Swiggy using Object Relational Mapping (ORM).
+To develop a Django application to store and retrieve data from a Car Inventory Database using Object Relational Mapping(ORM).

 ## DESIGN STEPS